thoughtram/blog/_posts/2015-06-29-shadow-dom-strategies-in-angular2.md

 **ViewEncapsulation.None**

 Angular doesn't use Shadow DOM at all.
 Styles applied to our component are written to the document head.
-We talked about that in a more detail in [styling Angular 2 components](http://blog.thoughtram.io/angular/2015/06/25/styling-angular-2-components.html), but to make a quick recap, having a zippy component with styles like this (note that we set the `encapsulation` property in our `@View` decorator):
+We talked about that in a more detail in [styling Angular 2 components](http://blog.thoughtram.io/angular/2015/06/25/styling-angular-2-components.html), but to make a quick recap, having a zippy component with styles like this (note that we set the `encapsulation` property in our `@Component` decorator):

 {% highlight js %}
 import {ViewEncapsulation} from 'angular2/angular2';

 @Component({
   selector: 'zippy',
-  properties: ['title']
+  properties: ['title'],
-})
-@View({
   templateUrl: 'zippy.html',
   styles: [`
     .zippy {